skip to Main Content

 Monday-Day 1: Arrival at the jetty in Kuala Besu, Terengganu, West Malaysia**

-Arrive at Safe Park Holidays office, boat transfer to Pulau Perhentian Kecil, meet and greet, unpacking and getting settled, project briefing and village tour followed by water confidence session.
+Arrive at Save Park Holidays office, boat transfer to Pulau Perhentian Kecil, meet and greet, unpacking and getting settled, project briefing and village tour followed by water confidence session.

 Tuesday- Day 2: Turtle ID session